-Message: The key point here is that there has been very little growth in the number of medical students in the United States for the last 20 years, and what growth has occurred has been largely through growth in osteopathic medical students positions.
-What is not so obvious is how the physician workforce continues to outgrow the population, even if the medical schools aren't growing much.
-The explanation includes the growth of offshore (Caribbean/Mexican) training sites for U.S.-born physicians and the importation of physicians from other nations and having thousands more residency positions than graduating medical students.
+Message: The key point here is that there has been very little growth in the number of medical students in the United States until very recently, and what growth has occurred has been largely through growth in osteopathic medical students positions.
+What is not so obvious is how the physician workforce continues to outgrow the population, even if the medical schools haven't grown much.
+Explanations include the growth of offshore (Caribbean/Mexican) training sites for U.S.-born physicians, the importation of physicians from other nations and GME policy that funds thousands more residency positions than available graduating U.S. medical students.
+With allopathic and osteopathic expansion finally filling more of these slots, and continued concerns over the 'brain drain' - where developing nations' physicians fill surplus GME positions - should policymakers really be considering expanding Medicare-funded GME positions even further?